Skip to main content

 Size: SmallCoat Length: Short HairCompare

 Small but mighty: the Dachshund is brave, clever, and full of character.
-Its long ears, loyal gaze, and confident nature make it truly unique.
+His long ears, loyal gaze, and confident nature make him truly unique.
+Do you want to know why this charming four-legged friend is more than just a hunting dog?

 Last updated: